 Tips for Cutting Acrylic With a Jigsaw

-Here more tips from the pros so you can master how to cut acrylic sheet with a jigsaw:
+Here are PRO Tips so you can master how to cut acrylic sheet with a jigsaw:

 Know When to Score